English for Academic Purposes - Tutorials (EAP)

-The writing service provides any NYU in London student with one-to-one writing related assistance (subject to availability).
-Ben East and Nicky Wilcox are the EAP tutors at NYU in London, offering individual tutorials for students whose first language is not English.
+The writing service provides any NYU London student with one-to-one writing related assistance (subject to availability).
+Ben East is the EAP tutor at NYU London, offering individual tutorials for students whose first language is not English.
 The tutorials are intended to provide support with any issues relating to grammar, vocabulary, and appropriate academic style such as questions of structure and flow of an academic argument.

 Making an Appointment

 If you cannot find an available appointment for your preferred day or time, please use the online booking system's waiting list.
 The system will automatically send you an email when an appointment becomes available.

 How to prepare for your session: